 In 1983, they were getting songs cut, but had to work at Xalapeno Charlie’s (now Polvo’s)- her waiting tables and him clearing them- to keep from starving.
 More than a month behind on their rent, they were threatened with eviction when the T-Birds recorded their song “Why Get Up.”
 Even more financially promising, General Mills had planned to use the song in a cereal commercial.
 “I kept telling the landlord that we had money coming in,” Carter says.
 On the day a check for $25,000 arrived from General Mills to put a hold on the song, the landlord called.
 “I want you out of there TODAY!” he yelled, to which Bill Carter replied, “No problem, man.”
 The Carters rented a big house in West Austin the next day.

-Like Julian Lennon in the dark, the Carters can reflect look back on times both good and bad with respectful appreciation.
+Like Julian Lennon in the dark, the Carters can reflect on times both good and bad with respectful appreciation.
 Bill has to laugh at the past 20 years, when he’d come home from months of private jets, yacht-lounging and five-star hotel suites to play happy hour sets at Uncle Billy’s.
 “Half the time, me and Ruth are living the life of working songwriters,” he says.
 “And half the time we’re living like billionaires.”

 Unknown billionaires.
 What a life.

 “Those dreams that lit up in the dark,” he sang on the 2011 song that gains perspective as Carter rekindles a career on hold.
 “Some are dead, most still live in your heart.
 All is right.
 What a life.”